ngoan98tv/remote_data_provider/README.md

 BasicDataProvider supports:

-- Fetch/refresh data
+- Fetch/refresh data with predefined `isLoading` state
-- Update data
+- Update data with predefined `isUpdating` state
+- Delete data with predefined `isDeleting` state

 Extended HTTP supports:

 - Caching API response (for GET requests only)
 - Set request timeout
-- Set request headers (authorization token,...)
+- Set request headers (such as: authorization token,...)
-- Set request baseURL (http:// yourhost .com /api)
+- Set request baseURL (Ex: `http://yourhost.com/api`)

 See more in the example